skmbatha/clic2sure_project/README.md

 Otherwise, you must manually change the port in the code...which you should probably NEVER do.!

+##  Authentication method

+This project uses a Token based authentication methods.
+All request are protected and need the user to pass in a token received after a successful login into the header.
+For example if token received is _123456789_, the header shoul dbe _Authorization: Token 12345789_.
+This information is already explained in the PDF document ***/CURL and API mapping/CURL Communication and API map.pdf***  as described in section 2 of this document.

 # 2. Docs, API Map and CURL